HMS Umpire (1917): Service

 Umpire was launched on 9 June 1917 by William Doxford & Sons of Sunderland.
 The vessel was named after the umpire in the game of cricket.
 On commissioning in August that year, the ship joined the Thirteenth Destroyer Flotilla of the Grand Fleet and served there to the end of the conflict.

 The vessel formed part of the escort for the Sixth Light Cruiser Squadron based at Rosyth.
 On 15 October, the destroyer accompanied the Sixth Light Cruiser Squadron in an attack on German minesweepers with aircraft carrier Furious.
 No enemy ships were sunk.
 On 16 November, the destroyer was at sea again accompanying Furious and Courageous.
 On the following day, Umpire took part in the Second Battle of Heligoland Bight in support of the First Cruiser Squadron, led by Vice-Admiral Trevylyan Napier.
 Along with sister ships Urchin and Ursa, the destroyer was one of the first to launch torpedoes at the German ships in the action.
 The vessel also rescued aviation pioneer Jack McCleery when he ditched his aircraft on 24 September 1918.

-When the Grand Fleet was disbanded, Umpire was transferred to the Fifth Destroyer Flotilla of the Home Fleet, under the flag of King George V However, as the Royal Navy returned to a peacetime level of strength, both the number of ships and the amount of personnel needed to be reduced to save money.
+When the Grand Fleet was disbanded, Umpire was transferred to the Fifth Destroyer Flotilla of the Home Fleet, under the flag of King George V However, as the Royal Navy returned to a peacetime level of strength, both the number of ships and personnel needed to be reduced to save money.
 The destroyer was recommissioned in reserve on 23 October 1919.
 The ship continued to serve and, while operating in Malta on 2 November 1924, Umpire rescued Gwendolin Huggins, who later went on to found Veterans Aid.
 She named the charity's first house H10 in honour of the ship.
-On 21 September 1928, the ship escorted the Sultan of Muscat to a naval demonstration.
+On 21 September 1928, the ship escorted the Sultan of Oman to a naval demonstration.
 However, soon after, the destroyer was decommissioned and sold on 7 January 1930 to Metal Industries to be broken up in Charlestown.